MikeLankamp/fpm/README.md

 ```

 To use the fixed-point equivalents of the `<math.h>` functions such as `sqrt`, `sin` and `log`, include the header `<fpm/math.h>`.
+To stream fixed-point values to or from streams, include the header `<fpm/ios.h>`.

 ## Documentation
 Please refer to the [documentation](docs/index.md) for detailed information how to use `fpm`, its performance and its accuracy